coronavirus

 The instinct to panic

 Even the most level-headed among us are tempted to panic in a crisis.
 But the most level-headed will resist that temptation.
 As markets tumble in the wake of the coronavirus pandemic, we may be tempted to bail out.
 But history tells us that’s probably a mistake, just like panic buying during a bubble.
-Frequent and reactive trading is best left to the experts.
+Frequent and reactive trading is typically undertaken by professional traders.
 Otherwise we’re liable to shut the stable door after the horse has bolted, preventing it from returning.

 You may hear advice that you should rebalance your investments.
 But what does that actually mean?
 Does it imply shifting from equities to bonds or cash?
 If you’re overweight in equities, perhaps.
 But a big stockmarket fall may well have had the effect of already reducing your equity exposure as a proportion of your total portfolio.
 In fact you might now be underweight in equities.
-So at some point, rebalancing might mean shifting some of your bonds or cash into equities.
+So at some point, rebalancing could involve shifting the proportions of different asset types.

 If you’re still working and saving for retirement, it might be tempting to switch to investing only in cash or bonds.
 But if you do you won’t take advantage of pound cost averaging.
 At some point the market will turn, but guessing the market bottom is a fool’s game.